connor-ms/spinning-cube/README.md

 - [License](#license)

 ## Demo
-You can view a live demo of the application [here](https://connorms.github.io/spinning-cube).
+You can view a live demo [here](https://connorms.github.io/spinning-cube).

 ## Installation
 To get started with the project, clone the repository and install the necessary dependencies: